 Doctor of Philosophy in Architecture

 This architecture research program is designed for people who want to teach architecture, work for the government or become an architectural consultant in a way that requires significant research experience.
-Students select a major area in building science and sustainability, social processes in architecture and urbanism, design methods and theories, environmental design and urbanism in developing countries or architectural history and urbanism.
+Students select a major area in building science, technology and sustainability or society, history and theory.
 They must also complete two minors from a doctoral field related to architecture, such as art history, regional and urban planning, business administration or anthropology.
 The program also has a foreign language requirement.

 California College of the Arts

 At California College of the Arts, students have the opportunity to complete interdisciplinary studies in artistic programs.
-Students can interact with professionals and explore architectural issues through the Alliance for Multiculturalism in Architecture and the American institute of Architecture Students.
-They can also participate in summer study abroad programs in Berlin, Germany or Chile and Argentina that have an architectural emphasis.
+Students can interact with professionals and explore architectural issues through the Alliance for Multiculturalism in Architecture and the American Institute of Architecture Students.
+They can also participate in summer study abroad programs in London, Amsterdam or Milan that have an architectural emphasis.
 The college has architecture research and design labs, four computer labs, and architecture internship opportunities.